bhenk/msdata-d/README.md

 # msData-d

-Basic Data Object and Data Access Object for MySql database
+Basic Data Object and Data Access Object implementations for MySql database

 msData is written in PHP \
 Requirement: php >=8.1 \